dataparallel-swift/swift-multiarray/README.md

 }
 ```

-Here `P` is a simple pair type, because Swift does not allow us to extend
+Here `Product` is a simple pair type, because Swift does not allow us to extend
 regular tuples `(,)`.
 Boo.

 For convenience we provide synonyms for tuples from 2 to 16 elements (`T2`,